By the Brandfire Team | Last updated: August 2026

 Most loyalty programs that fail to deliver ROI share the same root causes:

-Weak reward proposition.
-If the reward is not meaningful enough to change behaviour, members collect points passively and nothing shifts.
-The reward needs to feel attainable and desirable relative to the earning effort.
+| Weak reward proposition | Members collect points passively; nothing shifts | The reward must feel attainable and desirable relative to the earning effort |

 Getting these foundations right before launch, rather than trying to fix them after, is the difference between a program that delivers a return within 18 months and one that stalls.
+For a deeper look at which metrics actually separate a healthy program from a stalling one, see our companion guide on how to measure loyalty program ROI.

 A board-ready business case for loyalty program investment needs five things:

-A clear problem statement.
-What is the current retention rate?
-What does one percentage point of improvement mean in revenue terms?
-Start with the cost of inaction.
+| A clear problem statement | The current retention rate, and what one percentage point of improvement means in revenue terms - start with the cost of inaction |

-Conservative ROI projections.
-Model three scenarios (base, downside, and upside) using a control group methodology.
-Apply a 15–20% discount to all incremental revenue estimates to account for selection bias.
+| Conservative ROI projections | Three scenarios (base, downside, upside) using a control group methodology, with a 15-20% discount applied to all incremental revenue estimates |

-A defined payback period.
-Calculate the month in which cumulative program revenue gain exceeds total investment.
-For most programs, this should land between 12 and 18 months.
+| A defined payback period | The month in which cumulative program revenue gain exceeds total investment - typically 12 to 18 months |

-A measurement plan.
-Boards that approve loyalty budgets want to know how ROI will be tracked.
-Commit to a specific reporting cadence and a defined set of metrics (CLV growth, active member rate, retention rate differential) before launch.
+| A measurement plan | A specific reporting cadence and defined metrics (CLV growth, active member rate, retention rate differential), committed to before launch |

-A pilot proposal.
-Proposing a bounded pilot with a clear decision gate at month six or nine reduces perceived risk.
-It also gives you real data to build the full business case, rather than projections alone.
+| A pilot proposal | A bounded pilot with a clear decision gate at month six or nine, to reduce perceived risk and generate real data for the full case |

 We have built business cases for loyalty programs across Irish retail, FMCG, foodservice, and B2B sectors.
 If you are at the stage of putting numbers together for internal sign-off, a strategy conversation with our team is a useful starting point: we can help you model realistic ROI ranges based on your sector and customer base.